 The Village Voice

 Some Fellows participate in both whole group and small group projects.
 A group project is similar to other placements simply larger in scope.
 These projects help Fellows practice and sharpen the tools they learn in seminars and learn from other Fellows engaging in the same learning process.
 Group projects also stress the importance of effective communication, teamwork, and individual responsibility within a group.
-Past group placements have taken place at Missouri Women in Trade, the California Secretary of State’s Office, the Port of San Francisco and JPMorgan.
+Past group placements have taken place at Missouri Women in Trade, the California Secretary of State’s Office, the Port of Los Angeles and JPMorgan.

 These confidential interviews allow the interviewee to speak more freely and give the Fellows a more accurate portrayal of what is really going on in each sector.